 Water For People is a member of the Millennium Water Alliance (MWA), a unique permanent consortium of leading international development organizations with experience and expertise in water supply, promotion of sanitation and hygiene education.
 MWA facilitates cooperation with international and local NGOs and other stakeholders in the WASH sector to build consensus on appropriate WASH policies and effective solutions.
 MWA seeks a world where everybody is able to use safe water, has access to basic sanitation and practices good hygiene.
 The mission is to assist people in developing countries with access to safe water, sanitation and hygiene education by offering sustainable solutions through advocacy, learning and collaborative programming.
 The MWA’s goal is to help 500 million people obtain water and basic sanitation by 2015.
 The MWA vision mirrors their belief that no one should die or suffer chronic illness as the result of a water-related disease.
 MWA partners collaborate on development programs in various countries.
 MWA is also an advocate for policies and resources, informing legislators and citizens alike about water as a basic human need.
 Currently, Water For People collaborates with other MWA members in two programs:

 - The School Water, Sanitation, and Hygiene Plus Community Involvement (SWASH+) Central America project was established in February 2008 to address the water, sanitation, and hygiene needs of rural schools with little or no access to safe water and adequate sanitation.
 Water For People and other MWA partners are targeting 144 schools and more than 15,000 students in 26 municipalities in Guatemala, El Salvador, Honduras, and Nicaragua.

-Water For People is working with UNICEF on two program:
+Water For People is working with UNICEF on two programs: